• Family history of breast and ovarian cancer leads to BRCA2 mutation test

 In 1997, three years after the BRCA genes were identified, my sisters and I participated in a clinical study.
 The study was designed to genetically test high-risk Ashkenazi Jewish people to determine if they were carriers of the mutated BRCA gene.
 I tested positive for the BRCA2 mutated gene; my three sisters all tested negative.

 Through considerable research, I discovered that the prophylactic removal of ovaries and fallopian tubes would reduce my breast cancer risk by 50%.
-I had a total hysterectomy in 1998 and entered a high-risk surveillance program for BRCA carriers at the University of Pennsylvania.
+I had a total hysterectomy in 1998 and entered a surveillance program for high-risk people such as BRCA carriers at the University of Pennsylvania.

 FORCE (Facing Our Risk of Cancer Empowered), a national nonprofit organization devoted to hereditary breast, ovarian and related cancers, provided me with education and support.
 I learned that children of a BRCA positive parent have a 50% risk of carrying the mutated BRCA gene.
 My two daughters were tested; they were both positive for the mutated BRCA2 gene.